Skip to main content

 Patients with moderate to severe hepatic impairment (Child-Pugh Class B and C, respectively) could be at an increased risk of hypercorticism and adrenal axis suppression due to an increased systemic exposure to oral budesonide.
 Avoid use in patients with severe hepatic impairment (Child-Pugh Class C).
 Monitor for increased signs and/or symptoms of hypercorticism in patients with moderate hepatic impairment (Child-Pugh Class B).

-Immunosuppression and Increased Risk of Infection:
+Immunosuppression and increased risk of infection:

 Corticosteroids, including TARPEYO, suppress the immune system and increase the risk of infection with any pathogen, including viral, bacterial, fungal, protozoan, or helminthic pathogens.
 Corticosteroids can: reduce resistance to new infections, exacerbate existing infections, increase the risk of disseminated infections, increase the risk of reactivation or exacerbation of latent infections, and mask some signs of infection.
 Corticosteroid-associated infections can sometimes be serious.
 Monitor for infection and consider TARPEYO withdrawal as needed.

 Avoid corticosteroid therapy, including TARPEYO, in patients with active or quiescent tuberculosis or hepatitis B infection; untreated fungal, bacterial, systemic viral, or parasitic infections; ocular herpes simplex; or Kaposi’s sarcoma.
-Avoid exposure to active, easily-transmitted infections (e.g., chickenpox, measles).
+Avoid exposure to active, easily transmitted infections (e.g., chickenpox, measles).
 Corticosteroid therapy may decrease the immune response to some vaccines.

 Other corticosteroid effects: